VikSil/DevOps_with_Docker/README.md

 In accordance with the [course guidelines](https://devopswithdocker.com/getting-started#grading), one non-mandatory exercise in each part can be skipped.
 Hence Exercise 1.16, Exercise 2.11 and Exercise 3.2 have been skipped and are not present in this repo.

-## Disclaimer
+## Disclaimers

+* Exercise text in README files in this repo has been sourced from the course website.
+This was done for retention of the orginal exercise text pertaining to solutions in this repo, shall the course change in the future.
+No copyright infringement intended.
-For educational and entertainment purposes only.
+* For educational and entertainment purposes only.
 Plagiarism is strongly advised against.
 If in doubt, consult [policy on plagiarism of the University of Helsinki](https://studies.helsinki.fi/instructions/article/what-cheating-and-plagiarism).